GabeCordo/acyclic-networks-depreciated/README.md

 # Python Node Tor

+## Description

-*A mid-weight framework for replicating tor entry, relay and exit nodes.
-Developed for programmers looking to provide highly-secure messaging/file transfer applications.
-Equipt with end-to-end encryption and anonymous server meshing.*
+A mid-weight framework providing an out-of-the-box solution for simple and advanced TCP networking.
+Offering ready-to-use entry, relay, indexing, balancer, and exit nodes built off of a standard peer-to-peer node.
+Developed for programmers looking to provide highly-secure messaging/file transfer options within there applications without the hassle and complexity involved in implementing highly-customizable
+TCP servers.
+Supporting end-to-end RSA encryption and anonymous server meshing through the use of relays similar to tor (hence, the name).

+##Instalation

 	pip install pynodetor==1.1.2